 Students can connect and network with professionals in the industry and stay relevant in the field.
 This connection sets you apart from other students when it comes time to start your career.
 WBL can lead to full-employment after graduation if ones are the one who these professionals are looking for as their staff.

 Apart from learning real-world technology, students will be able to further develop soft skills and cultural intelligence that all these will make them more resilient to face the many challenges in the workplace and participate well in an increasingly international work force.

 These programmes are developed closely with the partnership of the industries in curriculum development.
 The programme structure and syllabi are up-to-date and remains constantly relevant with changes in the technology and industrial requirements.
 This is important to ensure the programmes are capable of producing technology graduates which cater for the need and knowledge required in the realisation of 4th Industrial Revolution (4IR).

-These two programmes are accredited by the Malaysian Board of Technologist (MBOT) in additional to the approval given by the Malaysian Qualifications Agency (MQA).
+Electronic Systems and Industrial Management are accredited by the Malaysian Board of Technologist (MBOT) in additional to the approval given by the Malaysian Qualifications Agency (MQA).
 MBOT is the professional body that gives professional recognition to Technologists in related technology fields.
 UTAR graduates can register as Graduate Technologists with MBOT and work towards becoming Professional Technologist.
 Professional Technologists can use the abbreviation "Ts" before their names.